Interview

 What process, materials and techniques do you use to create your artwork?

-“I like to explore a wide range of processes and materials.
-I enjoy using less typical tools and techniques — finding ways for every element of the process to add another layer of meaning.
+“I enjoy exploring a wide range of processes and materials.
+I like using less typical tools and techniques, finding ways for every element of the process to add another layer of meaning.
 Lately, I’ve been focused on building more depth and detail, not just within the medium itself, but through how technique and material interact.
-I treat the entire process as part of the work itself — a lot can change between the first mark and the final moment.
-I think routine is important, but I also like staying open — letting the process and whatever’s happening in my life influence even the smallest details.
-I recently wrote about struggling to finish a piece titled Old Skin on my website.
-It reminded me how much the creative process can mirror personal growth.
-I think a holistic approach — not just in materials, technique, and process, but in your underlying philosophy — is important.
-Wanting to put your best work out there while learning to accept when it’s done can be very tricky.”
+I treat the entire process as part of the work itself, recognizing that a lot can change between starting a piece and finishing one.
+While I think routine is important, I also value staying open.
+I allow the process and whatever’s happening in my life to influence even the smallest details.
+For example, I recently wrote about struggling to finish a piece titled ‘Old Skin’ on my website.
+This experience reminded me how much the creative process can mirror personal growth.
+A holistic approach is important to me, encompassing not just materials, technique, and process, but also philosophy.
+It’s challenging to want to showcase your best work while also learning to accept when it’s complete.”

 “I like to explore a wide range of processes and materials.
 I enjoy using less typical tools and techniques — finding ways for every element of the process to add another layer of meaning.”